yasserfedsi/yasserfedsi/README.md

 # 💫 About Me:
 <p align="center">
     I am a junior fullstack developer student who specializes in creating websites and creating browser games on the side.
 But also take an interest in mathematics and python.
-I like to play chess and video games in my spare time.
 </p>
 <br />